davidrhoden/davidrhoden-basic-netlify/timeline/goldies-radiator.md

 We drove on small roads with no signs.
 He pointed out one sharp turn.
 "Right there's where a lot of people leave the road."
 Nothing to do in Poplarville but drink and drive, on this road that didn't go anywhere, I guess.

-Amazingly, and I thank this mechanic and Culpepper's, the truck was ready to go. i had left New Orleans at 8 and it was now close to five, but I decided to try and go the eight and a half hours I had left to go.
+Amazingly, and I thank this mechanic and Culpepper's, the truck was ready to go.
+I had left New Orleans at eight and it was now close to five, but I decided to try and go the eight and a half hours I had left to go.

 ![Goldie, post radiator explosion](/static/img/timeline/goldiesradiator/goldie-coolant-20170818.jpg)